bg-omar/VAM/VAM_0_Einstein_to_Vortex_Fluid/README.txt

 Title: Revisiting the Æther: From Einstein to the Vortex Fluid Paradigm
 Author: Omar Iskandarani

-This submission includes the complete source for the above-titled paper.
+This submission contains the complete source files for the above-titled manuscript.

 Contents:

-main.tex – Main LaTeX source file
+- main.tex — Main LaTeX source file

-*.bib – BibTeX references
+- *.bib — BibTeX reference file(s)

-figures/ – All figures used in the paper
+- figures/ — Directory containing all figures (TikZ or PNG)

 Compilation Instructions:

-Compile using pdflatex (recommended: pdflatex → bibtex → pdflatex ×2)
+- Recommended build sequence: pdflatex → bibtex → pdflatex → pdflatex

-Requires a standard LaTeX environment with BibTeX support
+- Requires a standard LaTeX environment with BibTeX support
+- Compatible with pdflatex; no XeLaTeX or LuaLaTeX dependencies

 Notes:

-All external references are provided with persistent DOIs
+- All references include persistent DOIs where applicable

-Figures are in PNG format or tikzpicture and natively compatible with pdflatex
+- Figures are either embedded TikZ diagrams or PNG files compatible with pdflatex

-No proprietary packages are used
+- No proprietary LaTeX packages or non-standard libraries are used